Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-The document highlights the difficulties with
+The document highlights the

-which the antinomies between Union rules and internal rules are resolved in the
+difficulties with which the antinomies between Union rules and internal rules

-light of the jurisprudence opened by the decision of the Constitutional Court. n.
-269 of 2017.
-In particular,
+are resolved in the light of the jurisprudence opened by the decision of

-it is noted that the decision-making technique for the non-application
+the decision-making technique for the non-application of national rules seems

-of national rules seems to refer to the system of their irrelevance in the
+to refer to the system of their irrelevance in the case, while the cancellation

-case, while the cancellation to that of invalidity.
-Curious is that the articole no. 11 of the Constitution would seem at the same
+to that of invalidity.
+Curious is that the articole no. 11 of the Constitution

-time to require the adoption of both of the aforementioned
+would seem at the same time to require the adoption of both of the

-techniques.
+aforementioned techniques.

-The thesis in favor
+The thesis in favor of the

-constitutional one is therefore affirmed and the lack of a "Europaklausel" is indicated as the cause of the
+is therefore affirmed and the lack of a "Europaklausel" is indicated

-difficulties mentioned above.
-With reference to the Nice-Strasbourg Charter and
+as the cause of the difficulties mentioned above.
+With reference to the

-conclusion, it is considered appropriate an adjustments of
+In conclusion, it is considered appropriate an

-new legislative discipline of the aforementioned antinomies.
+introduction of a new legislative discipline of the aforementioned antinomies.

 GIUSEPPE LANEVE